datanav/docs/technical/superoffice-wave.rst

 --------------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Quotealternative and a Wave Invoice must be established.

-A new Wave Invoice will be created from a SuperOffice Quotealternative if it is connected to a SuperOffice Sale that is synchronized into Wave.
+A new Wave Invoice will be created from a SuperOffice Quotealternative if it is connected to a SuperOffice Sale, or Quotealternative that is synchronized into Wave.

 Once a link between a SuperOffice Quotealternative and a Wave Invoice is established, it will keep in sync between the two systems, regardless of where it is edited.